vicpues/hashmap/README.md

 A basic hashmap module for The Odin Project's [fullstack javascript course](https://www.theodinproject.com/lessons/javascript-hashmap).

 The implementation is an ES6 class {HashMap} exported as a CommonJS module.
+Each bucket in the map is an extension of my previous [linked list module](https://github.com/vicpues/linked-lists), with some overrides and bugfixes applied.

 Properties: